daoer878/nandomoreira-jekyll-theme/README.md

 The Ylläs Aurora app tells you where the northern lights have been seen!
 All users of the app get a notification, when a user reports seeing northern lights in Ylläs.
 The Ylläs Aurora app is available on for iPhone, Android and Windows-phones with price of 2,99€.

-We wish you a memorable holiday in Ylläs!
 ---